jgm/pandoc/doc/lua-filters.md

 This module exposes internal pandoc functions and utility functions.

+[`hierarchicalize (blocks)`]{#utils-hierarchicalize}

+:   Convert list of blocks into an hierarchical list.
+An
+    hierarchical elements is either a normal block (but no Header), or a `Sec` element.
+The latter has the following
+    fields:

+    -   level: level in the document hierarchy;
+    -   numbering: list of integers of length `level`, specifying the absolute position of the section in the document;
+    -   attr: section attributes (see [Attr](#Attr));
+    -   contents: nested list of hierarchical elements.

+    Returns:

+    -   List of hierarchical elements

+    Usage:

+        local blocks = {
+          pandoc.Header(2, pandoc.Str 'first'),
+          pandoc.Header(2, pandoc.Str 'second'),
+        }
+        local elements = pandoc.utils.hierarchicalize(blocks)
+        print(table.concat(elements[1].numbering, '.')) -- 0.1
+        print(table.concat(elements[2].numbering, '.')) -- 0.2

 [`normalize_date (date_string)`]{#utils-normalize_date}

 :   Parse a date and convert (if possible) to "YYYY-MM-DD"